MachtaYassine/RL-SK/README.md

 ## Conclusion

 The PAC method outputs an agent that seemingly learns to not lose any points by the end of the game, as its average final score hovers around 0.
+Unfortunately, the critic part of the model failed as it does not converge as shown below.

 Assets images for evaluation results:
 ![Average Scores Bar](assets/All_4.png)